Sewage self-assessment

 Question 3.6: Does your facility need to be classified, and do you require a certified operator, in accordance with Ontario Regulation 129/04: Licensing of Sewage Works Operators?

-Facility classification and licensing of sewage works operators is regulated under the Licensing of Sewage Works Operators Regulation (Ontario Regulation 129/04) made under the Ontario Water Resources Act.
+Facility classification and licensing of sewage works operators is regulated under Ontario Regulation 129/04: Licensing of Sewage Works Operators made under the OWRA.
 All applicable facilities must be classified in accordance with the regulation and comply with operator certification requirements.

 The regulation applies to:

-Unless specified in the facility’s ECA, subsurface sewage disposal works (e.g., septic systems), and industrial sewage works do not need to be classified or have a certified operator.
+Unless specified in the sewage works ECA, subsurface sewage disposal works, for example septic systems, and industrial sewage works do not need to be classified or have a certified operator.

-The operator certification program (and all applicable testing) is administered by the Ontario Water Wastewater Certification Office (OWWCO) on behalf of MECP.
+The operator certification program including all applicable testing, is administered by the Ontario Water Wastewater Certification Office (OWWCO) on behalf of the ministry.

-Question 3.7: Your facility’s sewage works ECA, control documents (as applicable), and legislation, policies and guidelines list things you must do.
-Has your facility met all of these requirements?
+Question 3.7: Your sewage works ECA or EASR registration, control documents, as applicable, and legislation, policies and guidelines list things you must do.
+Have you met all of these requirements?

 In answering this question, you should consider:

-- Does your ECA specify operation and maintenance requirements?
+- Does your ECA or EASR registration specify operation and maintenance requirements?

-- Does your ECA specify monitoring and reporting requirements and/or effluent limits?
+- Does your ECA or EASR registration specify monitoring and reporting requirements or effluent limits?

-- Are you meeting the limits and monitoring requirements specified in the ministry’s F-series Guidelines (plants that discharge to surface water)?
+- Are you meeting the limits and monitoring requirements specified in the ministry’s F-series Guidelines for plants that discharge to surface water?

 - Has a control document been issued for your sewage works?

-Operation and maintenance requirements, monitoring and reporting requirements, and effluent limits can be specified in a number of ways.
+Operation and maintenance requirements, storm water management report, spill contingency plan, monitoring and reporting requirements, and effluent limits can be specified in a number of ways.

-MECP has the power under both the Ontario Water Resources Act and the Environmental Protection Act to initiate abatement and enforcement actions if the specified conditions are not being met.
+The ministry has the power under both the OWRA and the EPA to initiate abatement and enforcement actions if the specified conditions are not being met.

-By not following all the Environmental Compliance Approval and regulatory requirements while operating your facility, you may have the potential to cause harm to human health and/or the environment.
+By not following all the ECA or EASR requirements while operating your sewage works, you may have the potential to cause harm to human health and the environment.
 The ministry will consider violations on a case-by-case basis, guided by the ministry’s compliance policy.

-The ministry’s response may include one or more of the following: voluntary abatement, issuing a control document, and/or investigating which may lead to a possible prosecution.
+The ministry’s response may include one or more of the following: voluntary abatement, issuing a control document, or investigating which may lead to a possible prosecution.

-If you have not met, or know you will not be able to meet, a legal requirement related to constructing, operating or maintaining your sewage works, you should contact your local MECP office to discuss how you can bring the facility into compliance.
+If you have not met, or know you will not be able to meet, a legal requirement related to constructing, operating or maintaining your sewage works, you should contact your local ministry office to discuss how you can bring the sewage works into compliance.

-Question 3.8: Is hauled sewage (septage) generated by the sewage works picked up by carriers and disposed of at sites with the appropriate Environmental Compliance Approvals?
+Question 3.8: Is hauled sewage or septage generated by the sewage works picked up by carriers and disposed of at sites with the appropriate ECA?

 In answering this question, you should consider:

-- Does your sewage works generate hauled sewage (e.g., septic system or holding tank)?
+- Does your sewage works generate hauled sewage, for example a septic system or holding tank?

-- Have you verified that your waste hauler has ECA from MECP to transport waste?
+- Have you verified that your waste hauler has ECA from the ministryto transport waste?

 - Do you know where the hauled sewage goes when it leaves your facility?

-Hauled sewage (septage) is defined as a waste in Ontario Regulation 347: General - Waste Management made under the Environmental Protection Act.
-Section 27 of the Act requires a MECP ECA for the both the transport (waste management system) and disposal (waste disposal site) of wastes.
+Hauled sewage (septage) is defined as a waste in Ontario Regulation 347: General - Waste Management made under the EPA.
+Section 27 of the act requires a ministry approval for both the transport under a waste management system ECA or EASR registration and disposal under a waste disposal site ECA.

-It is your responsibility to ensure all hauled sewage removed from your facility is:
+It is your responsibility to ensure all hauled sewage removed from your sewage works is:

-- Deposited at an approved waste disposal site or dedicated septage treatment facility (e.g., composting, alkaline stabilization, dewatering trenches).
+- deposited at an approved waste disposal site or dedicated septage treatment works, for example, composting, alkaline stabilization, dewatering trenches

 The ECA number for all carriers and receiving sites should be recorded in your operation and maintenance logs as a best management practice.

-Question 3.9: Do you have operation and maintenance programs in place at your facility?
+Question 3.9: Do you have operation and maintenance programs in place at your sewage works?

 In answering this question, you should consider: